• What mining equipment is used in surface mining?

 Smart Solutions to Reduce Carryback

 Wasted load capacity, lost to machinery carryback, can be a major frustration.
 The V floor of the HPT dump truck body ensures maximum load transfer by funnelling the payload to the exit point.
-Front transitional corners carry greater risk for carryback initiation.
+Front transitional corners carry a greater risk for carryback initiation.
 The HPT includes a fixed corner plate of either hard chrome or super lightweight UHMWPE (Ultra high molecular weight polyethylene).
 The plate ensures complete tray emptying, even at ¾ tilt, without sacrificing volume or adding excessive weight.

 Optimise Your Mining Truck Maintenance